Nahwee! Welcome to the 20th Annual Oklahoma Native American Youth Language Fair!

 Please feel free to leave messages of encouragement to the young people in the comments section of the videos!

-The ONAYLF staff would like to extend their gratitude to the Fair’s participants, our judges, and our sponsors, and we look forward to hopefully hosting an in-person event next year!
+The ONAYLF staff would like to extend their gratitude to the fair’s participants, our judges and our sponsors, and we hope to host an in-person event again next year!

 Dr. Mary S. Linn is the Curator of cultural and linguistic revitalization at the Smithsonian Center for Folklife and Cultural Heritage.
 Dr. Linn is the founding Curator of the Native American Languages Collection at the Sam Noble Museum, as well as the founding Director of the Oklahoma Native American Youth Language Fair.
 She was also an Associate Professor of Anthropology at the University of Oklahoma until she moved to the Smithsonian in 2014.

 Dr. Linn works actively in language training of Indigenous community members in linguistics and language documentation, revitalization strategies, language policy, survey methods, and culturally based language curriculum.
 Linn’s community-based work has led to extensive programming around language revitalization, including the Oklahoma Native Language Association, the Collaborative Language Research Institute, the Oklahoma Breath of Life Workshop, and now the Smithsonian Folklife Festival.

 Dr. Linn earned her master’s and doctorate degrees in linguistics from the University of Kansas and her bachelor’s degree in American studies at Wichita State University.
 Linn’s primary research has been with the Euchee (Yuchi) language community and effective strategies in the language acquisition of endangered languages, including youth motivation.